billyBillLiu/WeCardWiki-CI103-Project-/Activity-Report-for-Bill-Liu.md

 Activity Report

-Networking – Create Homescreen – To Do \
+Design – Create Homescreen – To Do \
 30 min \
 I created a home screen with a background with the general shape of the card in the middle.\
 February 20, 2023 & at; 3:48 am moved to Review